 What Does it Mean to Study Materials Science Engineering?

 "Materials" is a general term that encompasses a great deal; in fact, examples of materials are found almost everywhere we look.
-Our clothing, our cars, our homes, our appliances, our toys--materials are absolutely an integral part of our everyday lives.
-Currently, there are more than 300,000 known materials.
-Materials can loosely be classified into broad categories, including metals, ceramics, polymers, semiconductors, and composites.
+Our clothing, our cars, our homes, our appliances, our toys... materials are an integral part of our everyday lives.
+As of 2008, there are more than 300,000 known materials.
+Materials can loosely be classified into broad categories, including metals, ceramics, polymers, semiconductors and composites.

 Career Education in Materials Science Engineering

-Degree programs in materials science and engineering encourage students to develop an in-depth knowledge of materials and their current and potential applications.
-This is a broad field of study, so you'll have many options to choose from when you are ready to settle on a specialty.
-You might intend to develop an initial set of general engineering skills before pursuing a more intense engineering degree; maybe you're hoping to dive into the important and exciting field of materials science with advanced study.
-Whatever your interests happen to be, a college education is an absolute requirement for the field.
+Degree programs in materials science and engineering encourage students to develop an in-depth knowledge of materials and their potential applications.
+You might intend to develop a set of general engineering skills before pursuing a more intense engineering degree; maybe you're hoping to dive into the field of materials science with advanced study.
+Whatever your interests happen to be, this is a broad field of study, and there are many options to choose from when entering the field.

 Online Degrees in Materials Science and Engineering